pnlng/crisscross/README.md

 - [Weekly Quiz](https://github.com/pnlng/crisscross/tree/master/examples/quiz): Generate quizzes and their solutions for 2 different sections using the same template.
   - The examples uses `crisscross combine` to take the "Cartesian product" of different sets of YAML metadata files, and `crisscross process` to generate PDF files from them.

 Here's a sneak peek of the [PhD applications](https://github.com/pnlng/crisscross/tree/master/examples/app) example.
-CrissCross allows you to from a template that looks like this:
+CrissCross allows you to go from a template that looks like this:

 ```markdown
 I am applying to **{{school_alt_name}}**’s PhD program because **{{school}}** is awesome.